 How we share your information

-We work with a number of suppliers who may process your personal data in accordance with our instructions.
-The categories of suppliers that we may use include:
+We work with a number of suppliers and partners to process your personal data for the purposes described above.
+Where these suppliers and partners act on our behalf they must only process your personal data in accordance with our instructions.
+The categories of suppliers and partners that we use include:

 - Engineer services firms